May 5 – June 10, 2017

 Artcite Gallery hours: Wed. – Sat, 12:00 – 5:00 pm

-This exhibition is presented as a part of Mayworks Windsor, an annual festival run by area arts, labour, environmental and social service groups and organizations.
+This exhibition is presented as a part of Mayworks Windsor, an annual festival run by area arts, labour, environmental and social service groups and organizations, and was listed in Canadian Art’s Must-Sees This Week: May 4 to 10, 2017 and Syphon Issue 3.4.

 In Farrah Miranda’s installation, The Produce Party, the ambience of a locally-sourced soiree is breached by a series of interventions.
 A medley of fruit and vegetable ads jingle softly through the speakers.
 The idyllic sounds belong to Foodland Ontario, a consumer promotion program of the Ontario government.